 Gospel Brunch

 Sunday Brunch is even better with a gospel choir singing over Bacon Bloody Mary’s or Bellini’s and Crab Benedict at Hall’s Chophouse on the shoppers’ favorite King Street.
-Host Billy Hall will greet you with genuine warmth, and local Gullah women will sing the most beautiful gospel during your Sunday repast.
-Perfection.
+Host Billy Hall will greet you with genuine warmth, while local Gullah women will sing the most beautiful gospel during your Sunday repast.
+Perfection!

 Haunted Charleston

-Charleston is a most haunted city – eclipsed only by nearby Savannah, an evening ghost and graveyard tour dishes more chills and shrills than any scary amusement park ride.
+Charleston is a most haunted city – eclipsed only by nearby Savannah.
+An evening ghost and graveyard tour dishes more chills and shrills than any scary amusement park ride.
+Just strolling Charleston’s many ancient graveyards is creepy, steeped in legend and lore.

 Patriots Point